BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/README.md

 <br>

 # Source Data <br>
-- The script: scripts/download_genomes.sh was used to download genome sequences from NCBI RefSeq using a curated list of accession numbers (cleaned_accession.txt).
+- The script: scripts/BUSCO/download_genomes.sh was used to download genome sequences from NCBI RefSeq using a curated list of accession numbers (cleaned_accession.txt).
-- download_genomes.sh had to be modified with the assistance of Chatgpt to be able to work on a mac computer.
+- BUSCO/download_genomes.sh had to be modified with the assistance of Chatgpt to be able to work on a mac computer.
 - The raw genomes are stored in the geomes_raw folder.
 - The unzipped assemblies are located in the assemblies folder